We all know that drinking water and staying hydrated is very vital for the body, no matter what diet you follow.

 Keto-Adaptation Will Cause Water Weight Fluctuations

-During the first week of keto, you’ll experience a drastic water weight fluctuation.
-This is completely normal and should not be a cause for concern.
+From the first week of keto, you’ll experience a drastic water weight fluctuation.
+This is not a new thing and should not be a cause for concern.

 Why You Should Drink More Water on Keto

 Your body goes through major metabolic transitions as you become a fat burner.
-Here’s why adequate fluid levels are crucial on the ketogenic diet.
+Here’s why adequate fluid levels are crucial in the ketogenic diet.

-As mentioned previously, your body stores water when carbohydrates are present.
-When carbs are eliminated, water is also flushed out.
+As we all know, your body stores water when carbohydrates are present.
+When carbs are removed, water is also flushed out.

 Often, when you experience hunger pangs or sugar cravings on keto, it’s most likely because you’re dehydrated.
 Make it a habit to reach for a glass of water instead of a sugary treat when these cravings arise.